 Draft summary and conclusion

 If significant things seem still really unclear you should read more.
 It is better to research an essay more than to write with muddy ideas.

 Researching the specialised works

-Excursus: advice on Wikipedia and Internet resources
+Excursus: advice on Wikipedia and Internet resources in researching essays

-- referencing – works that are referenced are more likely to be of solid worth
+- referencing – Works that are referenced are more likely to be of solid worth.

-- balanced tone and relative avoiding evaluative language – the more a site expresses clear and strong opinions the less likely it is to be scholarly (there are exceptions but unless other more reputable sources agree do not assume you have found one – however much you agree with the author’s opinions).
+- balanced tone and relative avoiding evaluative language – The more a site expresses clear and strong opinions, the less likely it is to be scholarly.
+(There are exceptions, but unless other more reputable sources agree do not assume you have found one – however much you agree with the author’s opinions).